 Myth #1: My child is too big!

-The lovely young lady pictured here is 28 months old and in the 90th percentile for both weight and height at 33 lbs and 37″ tall.
-She is happily rear facing in a Safety 1st Complete Air, which has a limit of 40 lbs or 40″.
+The lovely young lady pictured here is 28 months old and in the 90th percentile for both weight and height at 33 pounds and 37 inches tall.
+She is happily rear facing in a Safety 1st Complete Air, which has a limit of 40 pounds or 40 inches tall.
 She should easily make it another year comfortably rear facing in this seat.

 There are many other seats on the market she would easily fit rear facing in, many (including this one) which run well under $200.
 Even a child in the 90th percentile for height or weight can easily rear face past two years old.